 Peak District Navigation Training Course - Beginners

-On this course you will learn the basics necessary to navigate with a map and compass, enabling you to have the confidence to explore the great outdoors.
+On this course you will learn the basics necessary to navigate with a map and compass, enabling you to have the confidence to start exploring the great outdoors.

-The course is ideal for beginners or those wanting to refresh the basics and will provide time to practise the skills during the course.
+The course is ideal for complete beginners and those wanting to refresh the basics and will provide you with the time to practise your new skills during the course.
 You'll spend your time in the outdoors with a map and compass around Edale in Derbyshire.
 Initially the course starts in the valley on easy terrain and will then usually progress onto rougher and slightly more complex moorland.

 - Understanding maps - Scales, Symbols, Rights of Way, Contours

 - Distances - Measuring and Estimating, Pacing and Timing

 - The Compass - introduction & simple bearings